 Our ability to successfully maintain and manage partnering arrangements and enter into new partnering arrangements are critical factors to the success of our business and growth.
 We rely, and expect to continue to rely, heavily on such arrangements.
 We have limited or no control over the amount or timing of resources that any third party commits to negotiating a partnering arrangement with us or, if negotiated and entered into, the timing or amount of resources that a third party will commit to our projects.
 Any third party with which we are in negotiations may experience a change of policy or priorities and may discontinue negotiations with us.
 Any of our industry partners may fail to perform their obligations as expected.
-These industry partners may breach or terminate their agreements with us or otherwise fail to conduct their partnering arrangements or devote sufficient resources to the development, manufacture, marketing and sale of products produced using our process technologies.
+These industry partners may breach or terminate their agreements with us or otherwise fail to conduct their partnering activities successfully and in a timely manner.
+Further, our industry partners may not develop commercially viable products in connection with our partnering arrangements or devote sufficient resources to the development, manufacture, marketing and sale of products produced using our process technologies.
 Moreover, disagreements with an industry partner could develop, and any such conflict could reduce our ability to enter into future partnering agreements and negatively impact our relationships with one or more existing industry partners.
 Any of these events could delay our anticipated timelines, prevent the successful development and commercialization of products produced using our process technologies, negatively impact our financial results, and prevent us from ever achieving or sustaining profitability.
 These negative consequences could be augmented in the event that we are forced to seek replacement partners.